ZakariaICT/BallTickets/Portfolio.md

 #### What do i need to do for this learning outcome?

-- Ask and apply feedback from stakeholders.
+- [x] Ask and apply feedback from stakeholders.
-- Wat is er dit semester goed gegaan en minder goedgegaan?
+- What did go well this semester and wwhat didn't?

 #### What have i done for this learning outcome?